 Key Stage 3 overview

-Students study a two-year KS3 Science programme, based on the National Curriculum.
+In KS3, students study a science programme based on the National Curriculum.
 The course is designed to follow on from their KS2 studies, building on knowledge and skills developed at primary school and ensure a smooth transition in their learning.
 It will continue this development and prepare the students with the tools and confidence required for the challenges that the GCSE courses will present.

 The KS3 course will stimulate students’ curiosity about the physical and natural world around them, as well as developing the key scientific skills they need now and in the future.
 Students are faced with challenging activities which encourage engagement and allow teachers to stretch and support students individually.